mbenoukaiss/automate/README.md

 }
 ```

 For examples with more details, see in the `examples` folder.
+You can also refer to the [documentation](https://docs.rs/automate).

 # Contributing
 Any kind of contribution is welcome, from issues to pull requests.
 For major changes, please open an issue first to discuss what you would like to change.